tearch-linux/TeaISO/doc/starting-use-case.md

 Due to the fact that an ISO file will be produced, a considerable space will be required, this will depend on modifying the file `customize-airootfs.sh` and `packages.x86_64`.
 If you use default profiles the sizes will be around 300Mb.

+ For more information about `mkteaiso` terminology check [teaiso-technology.md](teaiso-technology.md).

 #### Default Examples

 * To produce a alpine linux base just `mkteaiso -p=alpine`
 * To produce a debian linux testing `mkteaiso -p=debian`

+The ISO files will be produced to the `/var/lib/teaiso/output` directory, with date as part of the name.
+For more information about `mkteaiso` workflow check [teaiso-technology.md](teaiso-technology.md)

 #### Customization Examples